MicrosoftDocs/security/operations/incident-response-playbook-compromised-malicious-app.md

 # Compromised and malicious applications investigation

 This article provides guidance on identifying and investigating malicious attacks on one or more applications in a customer tenant.
-The step-by-step instructions will help you take the required remedial action to protect information and minimize further risks.
+The step-by-step instructions helps you take the required remedial action to protect information and minimize further risks.

 - **Prerequisites:** Covers the specific requirements you need to complete before starting the investigation.
 For example, logging that should be turned on, roles and permissions required, among others.
 - **Workflow:** Shows the logical flow that you should follow to perform this investigation.
 - **Investigation steps:** Includes a detailed step-by-step guidance for this specific investigation.
 - **Containment steps:** Contains steps on how to disable the compromised applications.
 - **Recovery steps:** Contains high-level steps on how to recover/mitigate from a malicious attack on compromised applications.
-- **References:** Contains additional reading and reference materials.
+- **References:** Contains other reading and reference materials.

 ## Prerequisites

-Before starting the investigation, make sure you have the correct tools and permissions to gather detailed information on the applications that you suspect to be compromised by the malicious attack.
+Before starting the investigation, make sure you have the correct tools and permissions to gather detailed information.

 - To leverage Identity protection signals, the tenant must be licensed for Azure Active Directory (Azure AD) Premium P2.
   - Understanding of the [Identity Protection risk concepts](/azure/active-directory/identity-protection/concept-identity-protection-risks)